 No, the University will continue to follow CDC guidance.
 At this time the CDC is not recommending the use of safety goggles.

-Yes, the Student Health Center (SHC) will have all services available to students this fall.
+Yes, the Student Health Center (SHC) will have all services available to students.
 The Health Center will be available for in-person visits and telemedicine (virtual) visits by audio or video when appropriate.
-Watch this video for more information on the Student Health Center and other services to help you stay healthy — physically, mentally and emotionally — this fall.
+Watch this video for more information on the Student Health Center and other services to help you stay healthy — physically, mentally and emotionally.

 Yes, the Student Health Center is a full-service medical office that is well-prepared for evaluating students with COVID-19 related symptoms and has the capability of testing when appropriate.
 The Student Health Center has a close relationship with the Mecklenburg County Health Department and local infectious disease specialists, and consults with them on a regular basis about testing protocols and any cases involving the campus community.